madzadev/kanboard/README.md

+# Introducing KanBoard 🚀✨

+Your Personal Project Management Tool

 ## Installation 📄

-In order to set up your own instance of KanBoard, you must first install Docker, setup Appwrite, create necessary data collections, clone KanBoard repo and configure environmental variables.
+In order to set up your own instance of KanBoard, you must first install Docker, set up Appwrite, create necessary data collections, clone the KanBoard repo, and configure environmental variables.

-We will go through everything in more details below:
+We will go through everything in more detail below:

 1️⃣ To install [Docker](https://docker.com), check the official installation guidelines [here](https://docs.docker.com/get-docker/).

-2️⃣ Next, you have to install the [Appwrite](https://appwrite.io) using the commands below, depending of the operating system you use:
+2️⃣ Next, you have to install the [Appwrite](https://appwrite.io) using the commands below, depending on the operating system you use:

 - Mac / Linux or Unix compatible: